It’s North America’s number one ski resort, but there are many more things to do in Whistler besides hitting the slopes.

 Get Wild on the Whistler Club Crawl

 You’ll skip the lines with an entire crew of new friends at four of Whistler’s most popular clubs.
-Once in you’ll receive 2 for 1 drink specials at each venue!
+Once in, you’ll receive 2-for-1 drink specials at each venue!

 The best part?
-No cover charge.
+There is no cover charge.

-Hike the Local Trails
+Hike the Beautiful Local Trails

-Whether you’re on the lookout for a short family friendly jaunt or a more advanced climb into the alpine country, there is bound to be a trail for you.
+Whether you’re on the lookout for a short, family-friendly jaunt or a more advanced climb into the alpine country, there is bound to be a trail for you.

-Whichever one you pick, you’ll be granted with breathtaking views of lush coastal rainforests, ancient glaciers and spectacular waterfalls.
+Whichever one you pick, you’ll be granted breathtaking views of lush coastal rainforests, ancient glaciers and spectacular waterfalls.

 Check the Whistler Hiking Guide for more information.

-You can keep your feet on the ground as you walk upon bridges suspended up to 200 feet high in the area’s stunning old-growth forest.
+You can keep your feet on the ground as you walk upon bridges suspended up to 200 feet high in the stunning old-growth forest.
 You’ll be granted stunning panoramic views of the forest and the surrounding mountain valley.

 Achieve Holiday Harmony by Doing Yoga

-With its laidback aura, stunning views, and active lifestyle it should come as no surprise that Whistler has become a yoga Mecca.
+With its laidback aura, stunning views, and active lifestyle, it should come as no surprise that Whistler has become a yoga Mecca.

 Yogacara, Whistler Core Climbing and Fitness Centre and Lululemon are the most popular spots in the Village.
-But not wanting to be outdone, many of the the area’s top hotels now offer classes of their own.
+But not wanting to be outdone, many of the area’s top hotels now offer classes of their own.

-In the Summer the show moves outside, with classes at Alta Lake, Rebagliati Park and along the snow walls of an ancient glacier.
+In the Summer, the show moves outside, with classes at Alta Lake, Rebagliati Park and along the snow walls of an ancient glacier.

-For more details visit Whistler’s guide to Yoga in the Mountains.
+For more details, visit Whistler’s guide to Yoga in the Mountains.

-Real Life Gaming at Escape Whistler
+Enjoy Real Life Gaming at Escape Whistler

-At Escape Whistler you and a group of up to 6 people will be placed into a room and presented with a variety of puzzles, riddles and clues.
+At Escape Whistler, you and a group of up to 6 people will be placed into a room and presented with a variety of puzzles, riddles and clues.

 You’ll be forced to work together to come up with a solution to escape the situation you’re in.